De-Stressing Exercise for Anxiety

 When your experiencing anxiety, you aren’t thinking clearly and you will easily catastrophize things, blow challenges way out of proportion and cause you to think irrationally, which even prevents you from savoring all the beautiful things your life has to offer.
 This exercise is great for when you’re feeling overwhelmed and stressed, it brings you back to earth and helps to center yourself so you can respond with clarity, presence, and compassion.

 Next, try to identify 3 - 4 things you can actually feel at the moment.
-I like to think of things I can physically fell and think about how they are comforting me at that moment.
+I like to think of things I can physically feel and think about how they are comforting me at that moment.
 It can be the softness of a sweater, warm running water (while doing the dishes!), the ground beneath your feet, a cool breeze, a hug, etc.

 After sight and touch are covered, move on to identifying 2 - 3 things you can hear and smell.
 Finally, move on to something you can possibly taste.
 Maybe just remembering something you just ate or drank (for me - hot chocolate!).